thoughtram/blog/_posts/2016-12-27-angular-2-advance-testing-with-custom-matchers.md

 doesn't have any dependencies.
 It'd be easier and less verbose to just instantiate using `new`.
 The **TestBed** is for useful for dependencies and injections.

-## A Traditional Test
+## Traditional Testing

-Consider the traditional approach of manual construction:
+Consider the traditional approach of manually instantiating and testing a Service or component:

 {% highlight js %}
 {% raw %}